31 Hygge Home Decor Ideas to Cozy Up Your Space will give you recommendations on making your living space become a welcoming space.

 Another idea is to have one of those “Free Library” stands in front of your hygge home.
 It’s a book exchange for your entire neighborhood to enjoy.
 One of my neighbors in my last neighborhood made one, and it had frequent visitors!

-In the Cozy Living Group, several members have shown off a small kitchen area dedicated to their love of coffee, tea, or hot cocoa.
+In the Cozy Living Group, several members have shown off a small kitchen area dedicated to their love of coffee, tea, or hot chocolate.

 This small space lets her family know they are loved and embrace the flavors that take centerstage each month.